+Good (Assurance

-Good Governance Category Assurance Acting in the Public Behaving with Integrity & Ethics TBC/Reasonable Interest Openness & Engagement TBC/Reasonable Achieving Good Sustainable Outcomes TBC/Reasonable Governance Determine Interventions TBC/Reasonable Capacity & Leadership TBC/Reasonable
+Acting in the Public Interest Behaving with Integrity & Ethics Reasonable

+Openness & Engagement Reasonable

+Achieving Good Sustainable Outcomes Reasonable

+Governance Determine Interventions Reasonable

+Capacity & Leadership Reasonable

-Risks & Performance TBC/Reasonable Transparency & Accountability TBC/Reasonable
+Risks & Performance Reasonable

+Transparency & Accountability Reasonable

 Assurance Definitions Substantial All areas reviewed were found to have effective corporate processes and external requirements in place.
 Behaviours and outcomes were well evidenced and the risks against the achievement of objectives are well managed.
 Reasonable Most areas reviewed were found to have effective corporate processes and external requirements in place.
-Most behaviours and outcomes were well evidenced and in general, the risks against the achievement of objectives are well managed.
-Partial A number of areas reviewed were found not to have effective corporate processes and external requirements in place.
+Most Partial A number of areas reviewed were found not to have effective corporate processes and external requirements in place.
 Some behaviours and outcomes were well evidenced, but key risks against the achievement of objectives were not well managed.
 None A significant number of areas reviewed were found not to have effective corporate processes and external requirements in place.
 Behaviours and outcomes were not well evidenced and risks against the achievement of objectives were not well managed.

-2021/22 Action Plan
+2022/23 Action Plan

-No significant weaknesses were identified for 2021/22; and no further issues identified that have not already been captured in the 2020/21 Action Plan which continue to be addressed below.
-For completeness however, the following table identifies the data breaches experienced during 2021/22:
+No significant weaknesses were identified for 2022/23 (as was the case in 2021/22 also); and no further issues identified that have not already been captured in the 2020/21 Action Plan which continue to be addressed below.
+For completeness however, the following table identifies the data breaches experienced during 2022/23:

-Risks and Performance During 2021/22, the OPCC Officers and staff will experienced no data breaches. continue to be reminded of the importance of security The Force experienced 62 data of data and the wider breaches during 2021/22.
-None requirements and of the breaches were considered implications of the General high risk; therefore there was no Data Protection requirement for reporting any to Regulations (GDPR).
-There the Information Commissioners are mandatory National Office (ICO) - e.g. data breaches Centre for Applied Learning are recorded for such things as Technologies (NCALT) losing an ID card, mobile phone packages, the completion or 'Body Worn Video' device. of which is monitored and promoted through the All 62 breaches were assessed Information Assurance and closed with suitable advice Board. given and therefore none remain open.
-Details of breaches, impact, mitigation and outcome are recorded and kept by the Record Review Officer (OPCC) and Data Protection Officer (Force) in line with
+Risks and During 2022/23, the OPCC Officers and staff will

+Performance experienced no data continue to be

+breaches. reminded of the

+importance of security

+The Force experienced 62 of data and the wider

+data breaches during requirements and

+2022/23 (62 in 2021/22). implications of the

+None of the breaches were General Data

+considered high risk; Protection Regulations

+therefore there was no (GDPR).
+There are

+requirement for reporting mandatory National

+any to the Information Centre for Applied

+Commissioners Office Learning

+(ICO) - e.g. data breaches Technologies (NCALT)

+are recorded for such things as losing an ID card, mobile phone or 'Body Worn Video' device.